BrightStarLabs/neural-em/readme.md

 ---

-## 🔬 Evolutionary System
+## Evolutionary System

 ### Proportional Mutation
-The system uses a sophisticated mutation scheme that scales with parameter values:
+The system uses a mutation scheme that scales with parameter values:

 ```
 param_new = param_old × (1 + μ) × (1 - δ) + μ × k